mehdias63/Four-card-feature-section/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Four-Card-Feature-Section component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Four-Card-Feature-Section component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents